DIJamner/PiBotAPI/DesignSpec.md

     void moveRightWheel(int time);
     void moveLeftWheel(int time);

-These methods cause the right and...
+These methods cause the right and left wheels to begin turning and

+    void stopRightWheel();
+    void stopLeftWheel();